Coastal Culture Trail

 The View has an interesting history having being built in the 1970s by the Transport and General Workers Union as somewhere its members could recuperate from illness.

 It’s just had a makeover giving it a more contemporary feel with a retro nod to its roots (look out for the black and white photos in the corridors).
-It may not have the prettiest frontage but it’s a nice antidote to Eastbourne’s chintzier seafront hotels.
+It may not have the prettiest frontage but it’s certainly a nice antidote to Eastbourne’s chintzier seafront hotels.

 I particulary liked these staircase lights…